NDub40/Sway/README.md

 I install a fresh Arch install and the rest of the packages I use are sprinkled in my config.
 Specific packages located in package list file ;)

 I use i3status because I dont need those kinds of distractions in my life.
+LazyVim for neovim distro.